nomankaleemromane/NorthStar-DBA-Coursework/README.md

 2. Review [`cleaned_dataset/README.md`](cleaned_dataset/README.md) to understand cleaning outputs and remaining valid blanks.
 3. Inspect the Python notebook for data processing and exploratory analysis.
 4. Inspect the R notebook for SQL within R, relational querying, analytics, and visualisation.
-5. Inspect the MongoDB notebook for NoSQL design, querying, and indexing.
+5. Inspect the MongoDB notebook for NoSQL design, querying, Visualisations and indexing.

 ## Notes